Ahmed-Hatem94/TerraformxAWS/README.md

 ## Need to be added

-You'll need to add your key to be used for ssh to the ec2 instance
+You'll need to add your key to be used for ssh to the ec2 instance by ssh-keygen -t rsa -b 2048 -f ./my-key

 <!-- BEGIN_TF_DOCS -->